jacksalici/aria-glasses-utils/readme.md

 python src/objectDetection.py --interface usb --update_iptables
 ```

 > ⚠️ The repository is still working progress and not meant to be used in a production environment.
-Please instead refer o the official documentation of the project.
+Please instead refer to the official documentation of the project.